STUDY

 NEGATIVE SENTENCES:

-In negative sentence, the word ‘not’ is added inside the helping verb making it ‘will not have been’.
+In negative sentence, the word ‘not’ is added inside the helping verb, forming ‘will not have been’.

 Subject + will not have been + (1st form of verb + ing) + since/for time.